el-huilo/ML-hackathons/ScienceDataLab24/README.md

 Thanks to organizers, CSV files with labels for the open and closed sets were provided after the hackathon.
 This helped us learn PyTorch and TensorFlow using this example.

-*Since this was our first experience in ML, we made the mistake of leaving the train/test split in the actual solution.
+*Since this was our first experience in ML, we made the mistake of leaving the train/test split in the actual submitted solution.